 I liked Time Gate a lot twenty years ago, but now I find its lustre to have dimmed somewhat.
 This is primarily down to the non-existent plot - something I now regard highly in games, no matter how it is told.
 Here, once you've entered the well there's nothing left to really tell.
 Even so, I am greatly saddened that the proposed trilogy didn't come to fruition.
 Maybe it would've kicked into gear in later instalments putting everything here into context.
 As it is, the atmosphere of the location is all it has going for it.
 It's something, but not nearly enough for me to revisit it again in another twenty years.

-As of 8th February 2018, The Dame Was Loaded is now available to buy on Steam.
+As of 8th February 2018, Time Gate: Knight's Chase is now available to buy on Steam.

 Buy from STEAM